kritzcreek/pscid/README.md

 Currently needs the unreleased master branch of the purescript compiler to be on your path.

+pscid uses @natefaubion's excellent `purescript-psa` to format the errors/warnings and look up source files.

 ### Installation

 `npm i -g pscid`